koprty/TopDogFLICKS/README.md

 Describe any challenges encountered while building the app.

+### Image Credits

+- The Four Icons used in the app's tab bar' were gathered from the Iconmonstr
+- One of the Icons was: husky by Christine Komatsu from the Noun Project
+- The network error gif was found online via Google Images

 ## License

 Copyright [2016] [Lise Ho]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.